joeyhou0804/cityu-columbia-resources/README.md

 pnpm install
 ```

+3. **Add video background (required):**
+   - Place your `background1.mov` file in `public/videos/`
+   - The video should be optimized for web (recommended: H.264, reasonable file size)
+   - Without this file, the hero section will show a black background

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 # or